 15. Ski Socks

 At any given ski resort, a team of professionals manages avalanche hazards by bombing and ski-cutting slopes, as well as closing terrain that cannot be controlled.
 In the backcountry, however, it is up to us to manage the risk.
-Avalanche gear is critical for assessing snow conditions, and in the unfortunate event that we make a bad decision or get unlucky, helping skiers get out alive.
+Avalanche gear and education are critical for assessing snow conditions, and in the unfortunate event that we make a bad decision or get unlucky, helping skiers get out alive.
 We’ll jump right into the equipment required for now, but please read our important note on avalanche safety later on.

-21. Navigation: Map, App, or GPS
+20. Navigation: Map, App, or GPS

 24. Water Bottles

-Unlike backpacking, backcountry skiers rarely have the option of refilling water from a stream or lake—water sources are likely to be frozen in the winter.
-For a full day in the mountains, two liters usually does the trick.Generally, plastic water bottles like Nalgenes are a great, lightweight choice, and the water shouldn’t freeze as long as it stays close to your body.
-A water bladder with a hose can be convenient for drinking on the go, but make sure the hose is insulated and specifically-designed for winter use, otherwise it may freeze up quickly.
+Unlike backpacking, backcountry skiers rarely have the option of refilling water from a stream or lake—water sources are likely to be frozen or buried under several feet of snow during the winter.
+For a full day in the mountains, two liters usually does the trick.Generally, BPA-free plastic water bottles (like those from Nalgene) are a great, lightweight choice, and the water won’t freeze as long as it stays close to your body.
+A water bladder with a hose can be convenient for drinking on the go, but make sure the bladder and hose are insulated and specifically designed for winter use, otherwise they may freeze up.
 For longer stretches or those who need more water, consider bringing a lightweight backpacking stove for melting snow.